 The Elder Scrolls Online is a new MMORPG developed by Zenimax Online Studios.
 Taking place in the Second Era roughly 1,000 years before the events of Skyrim, you play as a hero attempting to stop the Daedric Prince Molag Bal from taking over Tamriel and recovering your soul that was taken by him.
-Things are also complicated by the fact that the Imperial throne has sided with the evil Prince, and now Tamriel is in an all-out war between Cyrodiil and three alliances vying for control of it.It was released on April 4th, 2014 for Mac and PC (with a 3-to-5-day early start for preorders), with the console versions set for release two months later.
+Things are also complicated by the fact that the Imperial throne has sided with the evil Prince, and now Tamriel is in an all-out war between Cyrodiil and three alliances vying for control of it.It was released on April 4th, 2014 for Mac and PC (with a 3-to-5-day early start for preorders), with the console versions planned but no release date announced as of yet.

 And Your Reward Is Clothes: The Emperor is the only character in the game that can have the Emperor Armor.
 Since there can only be one Emperor per server, this will easily become the most exclusive armor in the game.

 Another Side, Another Story: Once you beat the main quest, you can go through one of the other two faction's main quests with the same character.
 This is justified with some Daedric magic, and the question "what would have happened had you washed up on a different beach?"
 Once you complete the second faction's quests, as well, you can do the third faction's quests.

 Artifact Title: Averted for the thirdgame in a row.
 Multiple Elder Scrolls can be found within temples in Cyrodiil which can grant blessings for all the players in a particular alliance that control them during Pv P.

 Badass Army: Every faction has one.
 The Ebonheart Pact appears to be in the lead, as evidenced by the "Siege" trailer.
 Even Molag Bal and his army of Dremora qualify, completely unflinching in their every action.